Learn the notes of the fretboard

 We will illustrate these notes and their placement on the Low E string.
 Look at the fret-board below and notice the 6 notes to the left of the guitar fret-board.
 These 6 notes, represent the 6 strings used on the guitar.
 These 6 strings, when in tune, will be the Low E string, A string, D string, G string, B string and the high E string.

-Look at the image of the guitar fret-board above and find the E note or Fat E. This E note, will represent the Low E string when played open.
+Look at the image of the guitar fret-board below and find the E note or Fat E. This E note, will represent the Low E string when played open.
 If you pick the Low E string, without fretting any note, you would be playing the E note.
 Of course, to create this E note, your guitar would need to be properly tuned.
 I recommend that you should have some type of guitar tuner.

 If you were to fret, or push down on the Low E string at the first fret, you would be playing the F note, look below and find that F note on the first fret.
 The next note, on the Low E string, 2nd fret is the F# note.
 This is the (sharp symbol #).
 To get a sharp note, we would move 1/2 step above the previous note.
 1/2 step on the guitar, would be 1 fret.
 The E note will never be sharp.
 Look below and notice there is no E# note.